oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 {% img blog/flask-scim-server/ngrok_url.png alt:"ngrok forwarding URL" width:"800" %}{: .center-image }

-### Creating and configuring your Okta Application
+### Creating and Configuring Your Okta Application

 Now it's time to create a new SCIM integration in Okta.
 If your SCIM app(s) are already setup on the Okta side, feel free to skip ahead to [**Test the SCIM Server**](#test-the-scim-server).
 There are two options that will work with this server, and I will ALWAYS recommend the first, which is using an Okta SCIM template application.